 Best Leather Sewing Machines (For Home Sewers)

-1. Best For Price
+1. Best Leather Sewing Machine by Price

-SINGER 4423 Sewing Machine
+SINGER 4423 Sewing Machine:

 - 23 stitches and a buttonhole